outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - weather tool: deploy prediction algorithms to CDN servers instead of data - if actual data varies more from predicted data above a threshold as determined by calculation servers higher up pipeline, force query of actual data rather than predictions to downstream servers & update prediction functions' outlier handlers

   - testing tool to identify bias in algorithms as litigation profit opportunities
     - biased algorithms use the incorrect 'reason' for their decisions
       - example: using a race as a 'reason' - a factor determining a decision like a criminal categorization or assigning a risk probability